ajeetraina/awesome-mcp-tools/README.md

-# Awesome Docker MCP Catalog and Toolkits
+# Awesome Docker Desktop MCP Catalog and Toolkits

-A curated list of awesome Docker Model Catalog and Toolkits
+A curated list of awesome Docker Desktop MCP Catalog and Toolkits

 ## What is MCP?